GNU-Ymir/Documentations/en/primitives/functions.md

 /**
  * Parameters with default values, does not need to be last parameters
- * This function can be called with only two parameters (x, z), or using named expression syntax */ def foo (x : i32, y : i32 = 9, z : i32) {
+ * This function can be called with only two parameters ('x' and 'z'), or using named expression syntax */ def foo (x : i32, y : i32 = 9, z : i32) {
     println (x, " ", y, " ", z);